furlat/Infinipy/Merged_Text-dnd.md

 ## contextual

-from pydantic import BaseModel, Field from typing import Dict, Any, Callable, List, Tuple, TYPE_CHECKING from enum import Enum
+from pydantic import BaseModel, Field from typing import Dict, Any, Callable, List, Tuple, TYPE_CHECKING, Optional from enum import Enum

 if TYPE_CHECKING: